exceedone/exment-manual/docs/plugin_reference.md

 # Plug-in reference
 It is a list of functions and properties unique to each plug-in.
 ※ Custom tables or columns, reference of custom data, [click here](/func_reference) please refer to.
+※The classes of the admin library are described with the namespace of Exment v7.0.0 or later ("ExmentAdminCore\Admin").
+If you are using v6.x or lower, please read them as "Encore\Admin".
+For details, please check [Update procedure v7.0.0](/v7_0_0).

 ## PluginBase / Plugin common class